charityasmith/MSDS692_BatmanSA/README.md

 4. **Scatter Plot of Sentiment Polarity vs. Subjectivity**: Correlated sentiment polarity with subjectivity.
 5. **Line Plot of Sentiment Trends Over Time**: Tracked sentiment changes across the movie.

 ### Findings
-- **Darkness**: "Batman" is darker based on the sentiment analysis of the movie scripts, while "The Dark Knight" is darker based on the reviews.
+- **Darkness**: *Batman* is darker based on the sentiment analysis of the movie scripts, while *The Dark Knight* is darker based on the reviews.
-- **Subjectivity**: "Batman" is more subjective based on both the script and review analysis.
+- **Subjectivity**: *Batman* is more subjective based on both the script and review analysis.
-- **Sentiment**: Both movies have generally positive reviews, with "Batman" having slightly higher positive sentiment.
+- **Sentiment**: Both movies have generally positive reviews, with *Batman* having slightly higher positive sentiment.

 ### Challenges and Solutions
 - **Scraping Reviews**: Overcame the challenge of repeatedly clicking the "Load More" button by automating the process with selenium.